yren18/Dueling_cifar/README.md

+# Dueling-Based Optimization Applications

+This repository contains two applications built on **dueling (comparison-oracle) optimization** — a paradigm where learning occurs through *comparative* feedback rather than direct gradient or function-value access.
+Both applications demonstrate how preference-based optimization can effectively solve real-world problems in computer vision and geometry.

+---

+## 1. Overview

+This repository consists of two main experimental applications:

+1. **Dueling Attack on Deep Neural Networks (CIFAR-10)** — a comparison-oracle–based black-box adversarial attack.
+2. **Horizon-Leveling Optimization on SO(2)** — a geometric optimization problem for horizon correction in tilted images, solved via dueling optimization on the rotation group SO(2).

+Each application is self-contained, and their respective results are stored under dedicated folders (`results/` for the CIFAR attack and `horizon/result/` for the horizon correction task).

+---

-# Dueling Attack
+## 2. Dueling Attack on Deep Neural Networks

 This project implements a dueling-based black-box attack on CIFAR datasets, where the attacker learns through comparative feedback rather than explicit gradients or loss values.
 The method builds on comparison-oracle optimization, simulating human-like preference judgments (“image A looks more adversarial than image B”) to iteratively craft adversarial examples that fool the target model.

-## Example
+### Example

 The following example demonstrates an experimental result, where images starting with the prefix `1_` in the `results/` folder are combined into a 6-panel comparison figure.
 The six subplots represent: